cswartzvi/hamilton/docs/integrations/ibis/index.md

 ![ibis + hamilton table dataflow](ibis_table.png)

 #### Column-level
-Hamilton was built around column-level operations, which is most common in dataframe libraries (pandas, Dask, polars).
+Apache Hamilton was built around column-level operations, which is most common in dataframe libraries (pandas, Dask, polars).

 Column-level code leads to fully-reusable feature definitions and a great level of lineage.
 Notably, this allows to [trace sensitive data and evaluate downstream impacts of code changes](../../how-tos/use-hamilton-for-lineage.md).
 However, it is more verbose to get started with, but remember that code is more often read than written.